 Grilled Halloumi Cheese with Mushrooms

 Grilled Halloumi Cheese with Mushrooms is a unique idea for a summer side dish, and these Halloumi skewers are so tasty!
-And if you’ve never had Halloumi, you are in for a real treat.
+And if you’ve never had Halloumi Cheese, you are absolutely in for a real treat.

 I came up with this recipe when I had a block of Halloumi in the fridge and some mushrooms that needed to be used up, and that was all the inspiration I needed!
 I marinated the cheese, mushrooms, and onions for a few hours in a mixture with Mediterranean flavors; then threaded them on to my favorite double skewers and grilled them.

-The only thing that’s at all difficult about cooking the skewers on the grill is making sure you use oil or non-stick spray right before you put the skewers on so the melting cheese doesn’t stick.
-And if you’ve never had grilled Halloumi before, I’m thinking you’re going to love this recipe; hope you try it!
+The only thing that’s at all difficult about cooking the Grilled Halloumi Cheese skewers on the grill is making sure you use oil or non-stick spray right before you put the skewers on so the melting cheese doesn’t stick.
+And if you’ve never had Halloumi before, I’m thinking you’re going to love this recipe; hope you try it!